libp2p/specs/connections/hole-punching.md

-As mentioned above browser platforms (1) do not allow libp2p implementations to manage the network sockets nor (2) do they allow managing the transport security stack, thus not allowing _insecure_ connections.
+As mentioned above browser platforms (1) do not allow libp2p implementations to manage the network sockets nor (2) do they allow managing the transport security stack, thus not allowing _insecure_ connections from [secure contexts].

 - Both A and B discover [STUN] servers through some external mechanism.
 Given that two hosts do not need to share the same [STUN] server to establish a